Conditions

 For each rule you need to provide one or more conditions as an array of condition objects.

 Multiple conditions are evaluated according to an AND logic (the rule matches if all the conditions are met).
-You can override this default behavior and force the rule to be evaluated according to an OR logic (the rule matches if any of the conditions are met) by specifying the conditions_logic attribute accordingly at the level.
+You can override this default behavior and force the rule to be evaluated according to an OR logic (the rule matches if any of the conditions are met) by specifying the conditions_logic attribute accordingly at the rule level.

 For each condition you must define at least the involved field and the matcher to be used to compare that field's value against the desired one (if any).
 Additional parameters can be also specified: